 Lorienne Jenstad is an associate professor in the UBC School of Audiology and Speech Sciences with a passion for supporting primary health providers in detecting and managing hearing health care for their older patients.
 Read more

-Nelly Oelke is an associate professor at the UBC Okanagan who uses mixed methods to conduct research in primary care.
+Nelly Oelke is an associate professor at UBC Okanagan who uses mixed methods to conduct research in primary care.
 Read more

-Sabrina Wong is a professor at UBC with a focus on improving the science and reporting of performance in primary care, including the clinician, organization, and patient perspectives.
+Sabrina Wong is a professor in the School of Nursing and the Centre for Health Services and Policy Research at UBC with a focus on improving the science and reporting of performance in primary care, including the clinician, organization, and patient perspectives.
 Read more